Can I Adopt (Step Parent Adoption)

 Parental Responsibility Order

 An order, if granted by the Court, gives the step-parent parental responsibility.
-This will not sever the formal links with the child’s extended birth family that adoption would.
+This will not sever the formal links with the child’s extended birth family in the same way that adoption would.

 Parental Responsibility Agreement